 If you are just starting out with goats and livestock animals, you may not want to start with a buck (intact male goat).

-A Nigerian dwarf buck will be friendly and playful; however, he will be overall more challenging than wethers and dwarf does as he matures.
+A Nigerian dwarf buck will be friendly and playful.
+However, he will be overall more challenging than a wether goat and dwarf does as he matures.

 What are Nigerian dwarf goats good for